 Taxis and rideshare services at SMF

-Taxis and rideshare services are available at SMF at designated areas outside of Terminal A and B. The Terminal A rideshare area is directly outside of baggage claim, while Terminal B’s rideshare pickup is a bit of a walk across two streets.
+Taxis and rideshare services are available at SMF at designated areas outside of Terminal A and B. The Terminal A rideshare area is at the West Curb, north of the terminal, while the Terminal B rideshare pickup is at the Lindbergh Drive Curb, which requires walking across Airport Blvd and past the Short Term parking lot.

 Pro tip: if you don’t have any checked bags, you can walk the skyway bridge over the street direct to the Terminal B rideshare area without having to make the outdoor walk.

-Uber and Lyft rideshare drop-offs are simple at the curb of the departures level.
+Uber and Lyft rideshare drop-offs are simple at the curb.
 Easy highway accessibility to the airport and smooth traffic flows means you can save time on transport here compared to other larger airports.

 Rental cars at Sacramento Airport

-Rental cars at SMF are located at a dedicated rental car terminal requiring a shuttle bus to access.
-The ride is fairly short, but sometimes the wait for the shuttle at the terminal can take extra time on crowded travel days.
+The on-airport rental car terminal houses rental cars at SMF and requires a shuttle bus to access.
+The ride is fairly short with shuttles running about every 10 minutes, but sometimes the wait for the shuttle at the terminal can take extra time on crowded travel days.

 Parking at Sacramento Airport

-Time-saving Tip: To save some valuable minutes if you’re in a rush to catch your plane, park your car on level 3 of lot #3 which has a skybridge direct to Terminal B (for Southwest flights), and level 5 of Lot #1 to get direct bridge access to terminal A.
+Time-saving Tip: To save some valuable minutes if you’re in a rush to catch your plane, park your car on the 5th floor of the Parking Garage which has a skybridge direct to Terminal B (for Southwest flights), and the 3rd floor to get direct bridge access to Terminal A.

 Navigating SMF terminal